 2.)
 How old is OLD for a used surfboard?

 Depending on your outlook where and how often you are planning to surf – the age of the surfboard plays a significant role in your performance.
-As the surfboards are not made of metal, a used board may not be as stiff any more and tend to be prone to dings and dents on heavier surf conditions.
+As the surfboards are not made of metal, a used board may not be as stiff any more and tend to be more prone to dings and dents.

 An old surfboard is prone to dings.
 The only way to restore it is to let it dry up in a cool shaded spot, then re-cover it with fiberglass resin, or buy a newer board.